christopherkobayashi/tapclean/docs/adding_new_scanners.md

 CBM inspection needed
 ---------------------
 One option for tape loader designers was to store both the turbo loader code and a table with information about how many files to load from tape (and where in RAM to load them) inside the standard chunk.
 That's one approach, and it causes us serious headaches if the table is encrypted or placed in a point inside the standard chunk that changes on a per tape basis rather than being loader specific.
 I.e.: different tapes may use the same encoding scheme, the same loader code, but they may store that table in different locations.
 The other (clever) option was to place information about each file inside the chunk, thus providing what's often called a chunk "header" (it may also be in a chunk of its own, of course).
-That header can contain, as example, the name of the data file that follows, where in RAM to load it, and how many bytes to load (or, equivalently, which is the location of the last byte to load).
+That header can contain, as example, the name of the data file that follows, where in RAM to load it, and how many bytes to load (or, equivalently, what is the location of the last byte to load).
 If each file has got its header, we don't have to bother seeking table entries inside the standard chunk.
 We will refer to this different way to do things saying if "CBM inspection needed" is yes or no.

 A way to pass information from the *search* to the *describe* routines in FinalTAP and TAPClean is to use the extended info field of the `blk` structure (the single unit of the file database).
 So that, once we extract information from the standard chunk during the *search* stage, we do not have to extract it again in the *describe* stage.